-If the taxpayer refuses to accommodate any of the above, section 231.7 of the Income Tax Act empowers the CRA tax auditor to pursue a court order, which would force the taxpayer to comply or face sanctions.
+If the taxpayer refuses to accommodate any of the above, the CRA tax auditor can, under section 231.7 of the Income Tax Act, pursue a court order forcing the taxpayer to comply or face sanction.

 MNR v Cameco Corporation, 2019 FCA 67

-In response, the Canada Revenue Agency appealed the Federal Court's decision to the Federal Court of Appeal.
+The Canada Revenue Agency appealed the Federal Court's decision.

-The Federal Court of Appeal upheld the lower court's decision, but the appellate court delivered a broader holding.
+The Federal Court of Appeal, however, not only upheld the lower court's decision, it went further.
 The lower court's decision suggested that a CRA auditor couldn't demand interviews while the taxpayer was pursuing a Tax Court appeal involving similar issues.
-The Federal Court of Appeal, however, concluded that section 231.1 of the Income Tax Act simply doesn't give CRA tax auditors "a general power to compel oral answers with respect to tax liability [para 34]."
+The Federal Court of Appeal, on the other hand, announced that section 231.1 of the Income Tax Act simply doesn't give CRA tax auditors "a general power to compel oral answers with respect to tax liability [para 34]."
 In other words, a taxpayer need not acquiesce to an oral interview with CRA tax auditors—regardless of whether the interview may prejudice active Tax Court litigation.

-Moreover, although paragraph 231.1(1)(d) requires that one "give all reasonable assistance" and "answer all proper questions" when a CRA tax auditor has attended a business, the appellate court drew a distinction between "an obligation to facilitate the auditor's access to documents, records, books, and information," on the one hand, and "responding to general questions with respect to tax liability or issues arising from the audit," on the other.
-That is, the requirements in paragraph 231.1(1)(d) don't require a taxpayer to answer general questions about tax liability; they require a taxpayer to answer question that would aid the auditor in obtaining records and documents.
+Granted, paragraph 231.1(1)(d) requires that one "give all reasonable assistance" and "answer all proper questions" when a CRA tax auditor has attended a business.
+But the appellate court drew a distinction between "an obligation to facilitate the auditor's access to documents, records, books, and information," on the one hand, and "responding to general questions with respect to tax liability or issues arising from the audit," on the other.
+The requirements in paragraph 231.1(1)(d) don't require a taxpayer to answer general questions about tax liability; they require a taxpayer to answer question that would aid the auditor in locating and reviewing records or documents.

 Tax Tips: A CRA Tax Audit – A Balance of Avoiding Unfavorable Assumptions & Limiting Unreasonable Requests

-Yet the Cameco decision makes it clear that a tax auditor's powers come with limits.
+But as Cameco makes clear: a tax auditor's powers come with limits.
 You need not answer the auditor's questions.
-Still, this choice may undermine your position should you dispute the reassessment.
-This is because you might subsequently need to rebut an auditor's outlandish assumptions while bearing the onus of proof.
+Still, this choice may undermine your position should you need to object or appeal the reassessment, and you now need to rebut the auditor's outlandish assumptions.
 You must pick your battles.